hypercerts-org/hypercerts/docs/docs/minting-guide/gitcoin-round.md

 You can update this by providing a new URL and the hypercert artwork should update automatically.

-Banner images look best with an aspect ratio of 1.0 (square-shaped).
+Logo images look best with an aspect ratio of 1.0 (square-shaped).

 #### Background Banner Image